Who Is Uketsu?

 The deception holds until Kyoichi's body surfaces and the police investigate.
 Kiyotsugu confronts Keita: he knows the rituals were faked.
 He threatens to take Momoya back to the main family compound and force the boy to perform an actual murder.

 During this confrontation, Momoya escapes his room through the hidden passage.
 He does not go to the bathroom.
-He goes to the mother’s room, where the feverish baby Hiroto is lying sick in bed.
-Momoya places a damp cloth on the infant’s forehead and stays with him until the fever breaks.
-The neighbor who glimpsed the pale boy at the master bedroom window was seeing Momoya nursing a sick baby.
+He goes to the mother's room, where the feverish baby Hiroto lies sick in bed.
+Momoya places a damp cloth on the infant's forehead and stays with him until the fever breaks.
+The neighbor who glimpsed the pale boy at the master bedroom window saw Momoya nursing a sick baby.

 Keita kills Kiyotsugu.
 Then he kills the family patriarch, Shigeharu.
 He takes full responsibility and disappears, leaving his wife and children with the story that absolves them.